Igloofest

 Igloofest is an annual outdoor music festival which takes place at the Old Port of Montreal in Montreal, Quebec, Canada.
-Co-produced by Piknic Electronik and the Quays of the Old Port, it began in January 2007 and now draws crowds in the tens of thousands every year.
+Co-produced by Piknic Electronik and the Quays of the Old Port, it began on January 19, 2007 and now draws crowds in the tens of thousands every year.

 "One-Piece" Contest

 Every weekend, a contest takes place in which the contestants show off their one-piece suits.
 The pictures are then posted on the official Igloofest website.
 The prize bundle can include anything from expensive winter clothing to rare V.I.P. tickets.